openworm/org.geppetto.docs/source/osxlinuxsetup.md

     ./gitall branches

-prints the current branch of each repo
+to print the current branch of each repo

     ./gitall checkout <branch>

-Checks out <branch> on each repo.
+to checkout <branch> for each repo.
 Note the branch must exist on each repo.

     ./gitall fetch [remote] [branch]

-Performs git fetch on each repo
+to git fetch on each repo

     ./gitall pull [remote] [branch]

-Performs git pull on each repo
+to git pull on each repo